0.875 inch Hexagon 60° PDF

 It is much easier to print the shapes on fabric with Inklingo (TWO methods of fussy cutting) and sew with a running stitch.

 Print, cut, sew!
-No templates, no measuring, no weird rulers!
+No templates, no measuring, and no weird rulers!
 Use a rotary cutter or scissors.

 Love the lines, Quilt more!